Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Variation of fundamental constants

-The historical advancement in the constraint on the time variation of $\alpha$ is summarized in Fig. \ref{FigAlphaHistory}.
-The constraint on the time variation of $\alpha$, i.e., $|\dot{\alpha}/\alpha|$, rapidly improved with the development of atomic clocks.
-At an early stage, the Hg$^+$ clock played an important role, and recent best constraints are obtained by Yb$^+$ ion clocks, both of which have large $K$.
-Because the constraint is estimated for a linear drift, frequency ratio measurements over a long period enhance the sensitivity.
-The recent reports by Yb$^+$ ion clocks utilize the frequency ratio data spanning more than 10 years.
-The best constraint reported so far, ${\dot \alpha}/\alpha=1.8(2.5)\times10^{-19}$ /yr \cite{PhysRevLett.130.253001}, is four orders of magnitude more stringent than the astronomical report of a potential variation in $\alpha$.
+The historical advancement in the constraint on the time variation of $\alpha$ by clock comparisons is summarized in Fig. \ref{FigAlphaHistory}.
+The constraint on the time variation of $\alpha$ is described as the upper bound on $|\dot{\alpha}/\alpha|$.
+Before the data points shown in Fig. \ref{FigAlphaHistory}, an early report in 1976 set a constraint of $|\dot{\alpha}/\alpha|<4 \times 10^{-12}$ yr$^{-1}$ \cite{Turneaure1976}.
+Another report combined a clock comparison and astrophysical observations and set the constraint of $|\dot{\alpha}/\alpha|<2.7 \times 10^{-13}$ yr$^{-1}$ in 1993 \cite{PhysRevLett.71.2364}.
+Since 1995, the constraint has rapidly improved with the development of atomic clocks.
+At an early stage, the Hg$^+$ clock played a significant role \cite{PhysRevLett.74.3511,PhysRevLett.90.150802,PhysRevLett.92.230802,PhysRevLett.98.070801,Science.319.1808}, and recent best constraints have been obtained using Yb$^+$ ion clocks \cite{PhysRevLett.113.210801,PhysRevLett.113.210802,PhysRevLett.126.011102,PhysRevLett.130.253001}, both of which have large $K$ (see Table \ref{TableK}).
+Because the constraints are estimated for a linear drift, frequency ratio measurements over a long period enhance the sensitivity.
+The recent reports using Yb$^+$ ion clocks utilize the frequency ratio data spanning more than 10 years\cite{PhysRevLett.130.253001}.
+The best constraint reported so far, ${\dot \alpha}/\alpha=1.8(2.5)\times10^{-19}$ /yr \cite{PhysRevLett.130.253001}, is on the same order of magnitude as the spatial variation reported in astronomical observations, when converted according to the motion of the Earth \cite{EurophysLett.97.20006}.